A Hydrogel That’s Soft, Stretchy, And Tough

 The synthesis of the hydrogel is simple, Suo says.
 “We’re mechanical engineers.
 We don’t know much chemistry,” he confesses.
 The researchers essentially just mix two powders in water and shine ultraviolet light on the solution.
 “There are no fancy materials,” Suo says.
 “Labs around the world can try it in a matter of weeks.”

 “It is amazing to see that the double-network structure can work out so excellently,” comments Hokkaido University’s Gong.
-“This work will encourage polymer scientists to pursue more possibilities for hydrogels that still have few practical applications at the moment,” she says.
+The work will encourage polymer scientists to find additional uses for hydrogels, which still have few practical applications at the moment, she says.

 Join the conversation